-These lemon pie energy bars are made with dates, almonds, cashews, lemon and sea salt.
-The taste fresh, flavourful, energizing and refreshing.
+These homemade lemon pie larabars are made with dates, almonds, cashews, lemon and sea salt.
+They taste fresh, flavourful, energizing and refreshing.
 They store nicely in the freezer, travel well for fuel on-the-go and contain plenty of nutrition to keep you going through busy days.

 You could wrap these up individually in wax paper or just take them to go in a container.
 I pressed mine and cut them into squares but you can also roll them into delicious, little energy balls.

 There isn’t really too much else to tell you, you can’t get much easier than this!
 I hope you enjoy these simple, nutritious, whole-food bars.
 Grab one anytime you need a boost of natural energy!Print